 -

-Is your confidential information really confidential?
+Is your confidential information truly protected?

 This article examines the complex nuances around protecting confidential information, essential for commercial transactions.
 It looks at the quality of confidence, circumstances implying an obligation of confidence, and various Court cases to determine the confidentiality of information.